 In 2008, LtCol Suggs reported to MAG-14, and assumed Command of VMAQ-4 “Seahawks” in January 2009.
 During LtCol Suggs’ command tour, the squadron successfully deployed Al Asad Airbase Iraq in support of Operation IRAQI FREEDOM (OIF), and was the first USMC EA-6B squadron to accept the ICAP III aircraft.
 Following Command, LtCol Suggs graduated from Top Level School (TLS) at the Navy War College in Newport, Rhode Island.

 In 2011, LtCol Suggs reported to II MEF, Camp Lejeune NC.
 He served as the G-5, Future Operations Officer, and Force Deployment Officer.
 In Sept 2013 he was promoted to the rank of Colonel.

 In 2015, Col Suggs reported to Marine Forces Europe and Africa, Stuttgart Germany.
-He is presently servicing as the operations officer.
+He was servicing as the operations officer.